 The pier complements its surroundings

-The design was kept intentionally open to permit unrestricted views across the river.
-A thin horizontal canopy runs parallel to the heavier horizontal base structure, which resolved the potentially conflicting demands of fitting into its environment.
+The openness of the design provides the desired level of transparency to permit unrestricted views across the river.
+The expression of a thin horizontal canopy running parallel to the heavier horizontal base structure resolved the potentially conflicting demands of fitting into its environment whilst creating a visual presence.
 Wayfinding and signage was minimised and considered as a whole with the architectural design of the project.